UP210263/UP210263_CPP/U3/readme.md

       7.-Conclusion</p></b><br>

-<p>Over the course of this unit we gradually develop the code needed to generate a functional Cat game.<br>
+<p>Over the course of this unit we gradually develop the code needed to generate a functional Tic Tac Toe.<br>
 Below is a detailed explanation of how it works, and in what order each part of this code is executed.</p><br><br>